-- 153. The advertised speed for a mobile IAS offer should reflect the speed which the ISP is realistically able to deliver to end-users.
+- 156. The advertised speed for a mobile IAS offer should reflect the speed which the ISP is realistically able to deliver to end-users.
 Although the transparency requirements regarding IAS speed are less detailed for mobile IAS than for fixed IAS, the advertised speed should enable end-users to make informed choices, for example, so they are able to evaluate the value of the advertised speed vis-à-vis the actual performance of the IAS.
-Significant factors that limit the speeds achieved by end-users should be specified. - 154.
-NRAs could set requirements on defining estimated maximum speeds under Article 5(1), for example that the advertised speed for an IAS as specified in a contract should not exceed the estimated maximum speed as defined in the same contract.
-See also paragraph 139.
+Significant factors that limit the speeds achieved by end-users should be specified. - 157.
+NRAs could set requirements in accordance with Article 5(1) on how speeds defined in the contract relate to advertised speeds, for example that the advertised speed for an IAS as specified in a contract should not exceed the estimated maximum speed as defined in the same contract.
+See also paragraph 142.

-Article 4(1) letter (e)
+Article 4(1) (e)

-- (e) a clear and comprehensible explanation of the remedies available to the consumer in accordance with national law in the event of any continuous or regularly recurring discrepancy between the actual performance of the internet access service regarding speed or other quality of service parameters and the performance indicated in accordance with points (a) to (d). - 155.
-Remedies available to consumers as described in Article 4(1) letter (e) are defined in national law.
+- (e) a clear and comprehensible explanation of the remedies available to the consumer in accordance with national law in the event of any continuous or regularly recurring discrepancy between the actual performance of the internet access service regarding speed or other quality of service parameters and the performance indicated in accordance with points (a) to (d). - 158.
+Remedies available to consumers as described in Article 4(1) (e) are defined in national law.
 Examples of possible remedies for a discrepancy are price reduction, early termination of the contract, damages, or rectification of the non-conformity of performance, or a combination thereof.
 NRAs should ensure that ISPs provide consumers with information specifying such remedies.